Getting started with Signals Alerting for Elasticsearch

 Since v40, Signals Alerting for Elasticsearch is distributed as part of Search Guard.
 To use Signals, you just need to install the Search Guard plugin for Elasticsearch and (optional) Kibana version 40 and above.

-At the time of writing, Signals is available for Elasticsearch 7.4.0 and above.
+Signals is available for Elasticsearch 7.4.0 and above.

 Signals is enabled by default, so after the cluster is up you can either use the REST API or the Signals Kibana app to create your first watch.